Create Split-Color Text in Photoshop

 Clicking the Layer Effects icon.

-And choose Gradient Overlay from the list:
+Choose Gradient Overlay from the list.

 Choosing a Gradient Overlay effect in Photoshop's Layers panel